luop90/node-steam-mobile-confirmations/README.md

 Options:
 * `steamId` is a valid SteamID64
 * `identitySecret` is the secret key used for generating confirmation codes. (_not_ the once used for generating login codes)
+* `webCookie` is the cookies we need for interacting with steam.
+Fetch them from the modules mentioned above.
 * `deviceId` (optional) is the device id used for all calls.
 Starts with `android:` - one will be generated if you do not provide one.
 * `steamOffset` (optional) is the time offset between you and steam.
 This is **highly recommended** to be provided, as _not_ providing it can cause avoidable errors.
 You can find this by running `getTimeOffset()` from the [node-steam-totp](https://github.com/DoctorMcKay/node-steam-totp) module.
 (Use the returned `offset` value)
 * `waitTime` (optional) is how long (in milliseconds) the module will wait if it encounters an error before trying again.
 (Defaults to `10000`)